Less Noise, More Voice: Reinforcement Learning for Reasoning via Instruction Purification: Conclusion

 \section{Conclusion}

-In this paper, we first reveal a novel observation: in many cases, RLVR is only a few interference tokens away from discovering correct rollout rollouts.
+In this paper, we first reveal a novel observation: in many cases, RLVR is only a few interference tokens away from discovering correct rollouts.
 Building on this insight, we propose \method to identify interference tokens and to transfer successful rollouts generated from denoised prompts to calibrate policy optimization on the original noisy prompts.
-Extensive experiments demonstrate that \method consistently outperforms GRPO in both performance and efficiency, with a 3.88\% average gain and over 1.6$\times$ speedup. \method also exhibits better performance over both scaling exploration and prompt filtering baselines.
+Extensive experiments demonstrate that \method consistently outperforms GRPO in both performance and efficiency, with a 3.88\% average gain and over 1.6$\times$ speedup. \method also exhibits better performance over both scaling exploration and prompt filtering baselines, and generalizes to scientific and general reasoning tasks with a 1.83\% average gain.
 Overall, our findings offer a fundamentally new perspective on improving sampling efficiency in RLVR and open up promising directions for future research.